Evolix/chexpire/README.md

 With a new check kind, you only need to tweek the mailer views to supports their new check kind.
 Follow `app/views/recurrent_failures.{fr,en}.{text.html}.erb` views and create similar partial of current kinds like `_ssl_recurrent_failures.*` for your new kind.

 To preview the email, you have to enhance the seeds with a few checks of your new kind, and open http://localhost:3000/rails/mailers/notifications_mailer/recurrent_failures .

+## LICENSE

+chexpire is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.